Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks

 \subsubsection{Additional Robustness Evaluation of User-level DPFL}

-Here we further explore the impacts of different factors on the certified attack cost.
-Similar to the results of label flipping attack in Figure~\ref{fig:user_eps_tau} (a-c), the results of backdoor attacks in Figure~\ref{fig:user_eps_backdoor} show that as the privacy guarantee becomes stronger, i.e. smaller $\epsilon$, the model is more robust achieving higher $J(D')$ and $\underline{J(D')}$.
+Here we further explore the impacts of $\epsilon$ on the certified \attackcost.
+Similar to the results of label flipping attacks in Figure~\ref{fig:user_eps_tau} (a-c), the results of backdoor attacks in Figure~\ref{fig:user_eps_backdoor} show that as the privacy guarantee becomes stronger, i.e. smaller $\epsilon$, the model is more robust, achieving higher $J(D')$ and $\underline{J(D')}$.